Profile decomposition in Sobolev spaces and decomposition of integral functionals II: homogeneous case: Introduction

 The lack of compactness of bounded (mainly function) sequences in infinite dimensional normed vector spaces has been a significant and critical difficulty in mathematical analysis.
 To overcome the difficulty, a lot of researchers have been establishing a variety of ways to discuss the lack of compactness and the recovery of compactness.
 Classical and well-known results are, for instance, the Brezis-Lieb lemma~\cite{B-L}, the concentration-compactness principles by Lions~\cite{Lions 84 1, Lions 84 2, Lions 85 1, Lions 85 2}, the global compactness results by Struwe~\cite{Struwe}, Brezis-Coron~\cite{BrezisCoron85} and Bahri-Coron~\cite{BahriCoron88}, and so on.

 Profile decomposition is a way of asymptotic analysis of general bounded sequences that may have the defect of compactness, and originated in attempts to give an asymptotic decomposition of bounded sequences in some function spaces such as Lebesgue spaces, Sobolev spaces and so on.
 It states that every bounded sequence in a certain Banach space is asymptotically decomposed into a sum of \emph{moving} profiles and a residual term, where that \emph{movements} of profiles are considered to be descriptions of the defect of compactness.

-Roughly speaking, there are two types of principles of profile decomposition in terms of the residual term: one with a single-suffixed residual term as in~\cite{Solimini, T-01, T-K}; another with a double-suffixed residual term as in~\cite{Gerard, Jaffard, B-C-K}.
-The differences and relations between the above two types of principles are described in, e.g.,~\cite{Oku}.
-Every profile decomposition offered in the above literature focuses on isometric group actions on function spaces, named ``dislocations," which fairly prevents bounded sequences from converging strongly.
+Roughly speaking, there are two types of principles of profile decomposition in terms of the residual term: one with a single-suffix residual term as is treated in, e.g., Solimini~\cite{Solimini}, Tintarev-Fieseler~\cite{T-K} and Tintarev~\cite{T-01}; another with a double-suffix residual term as is treated in, e.g., G\'erard~\cite{Gerard}, Jaffard~\cite{Jaffard} and Bahouri-Cohen-Koch~\cite{B-C-K}.
+The differences and relations between the above two types of principles are described in, e.g.,~\cite{DevillanovaSolimini,Okumura2}.
+Most profile decomposition theorems offered in the above literature focus on isometric group actions on function spaces, named ``dislocations", which fairly prevents bounded sequences from converging strongly.
 By making use of such group actions appropriately, generic principles of profile decomposition have been successfully established.
-For more details of profile decomposition and applications of it, we refer the reader to~\cite{B-C-K, Gerard, Jaffard, Oku, Solimini, tao blog-book, T-01, T-K} and references therein.
-Also the relations between profile decomposition and classical ways of analysis of the lack of compactness are shown in~\cite{Oku}.